 At the end of the day, we have to put some effort into figuring things out.
-It can’t be done for us by others, because it would then defeat the purpose of getting to the bottom of things.
-Our aim is to examine the idea behind an action and see whether there is merit in it or not, and if there is, how to qualify it.
+It can’t be done for us by others – it would defeat the purpose of getting to the bottom of things.
+Our aim is to examine the idea behind an action and see whether there’s merit in it or not, and if there is, how to qualify it.

-Damon Horowitz, teacher of philosophy through the Prison University Project, brings college-level classes to inmates of San Quentin State Prison.
-In this powerful short talk, he tells the story of an encounter with right and wrong that quickly gets personal.
+Damon Horowitz, teacher of philosophy in the Prison University Project, brings college-level classes to inmates of San Quentin State Prison.
+In his powerful short talk he tells the story of an encounter with right and wrong that quickly gets personal…

 “Let’s do this!”
 A simple but profound decision.
-All one has to do is set the stage properly and the choice becomes not only apparent but also inevitable.
+All one has to do is set the stage, and the choice becomes not only apparent but also inevitable.

 Mind The Minders

-Bottom line is, design is everything.
-How one sets a situation up affects how it is dealt with.
-Physical or cognitive, our structures have a way of influencing.
-Put a man in jail and tell him he has been up to no good and he may just believe it.
-Offer him a second or third option though, through which he may begin to question his actions, and he may make some changes for the better.
+Bottom line, design is everything.
+How one sets up a situation affects how people deal with it.
+Physical or cognitive, structures have a way of influencing us.
+Put a man in jail and tell him he’s been up to no good and he may just believe it.
+Offer him a second or third option, on the other hand, through which he begins to question his actions, and he may yet change, and for the better.

-It is the same for every man, woman and child across the globe, in all walks of life.
-We are all in a prison of some kind, battling with our selves, our loved ones, our demons and priorities.
-Having an extra option can do wonders for us, if set up properly.
+It’s the same for every man, woman and child across the globe, in all walks of life.
+We’re in a prison of some kind, battling with ourselves, our loved ones, our demons and priorities.
+Having an extra option does wonders for us, if set up properly.

 Let the designers be mindful of their power and put their craft to good use.
 Our well-being depends on it.

-Let us thus pay homage to them, because they provide us with the ability to choose, all the while helping us feel good about ourselves.
+Let’s pay homage to the designers.
+They provide us with the ability to choose i.e. the notion of free will, helping us feel good about ourselves.

-Let us also be mindful of the manipulators, whose intention is to extract behavior for their own selfish ends.
-Being aware of our choices will make their task a lot harder and our lives much richer.
+Let’s also be mindful of the manipulators whose intention is to extract behavior for their own selfish ends.
+Being aware of our choices makes their task a lot harder, and our lives richer.